 Norte Dame Mimicry

 I hear some of you asking, “This is great and all, but why go see replicas, when you can see the real thing?”
 I agree with you, mostly.
 Despite encouraging the concept of sharing beauty, it is just a mimic.
 Sometimes though, I argue the mimic is incredibly important.
 Take Norte Dame for instance.
 Since the 2019 fire, my ability to see Norte Dame is severely limited.
 Yet, seemingly replicas exist all over the world.
 In the late 1800s, French colonialists built a replica in Ho Chi Minh City.
 Blowing away the more minimalistic Vietnamese version, Montreal also has a Norte Dame.
-With vivid splashes of color adorning surfaces pulling the eye through the grandeur of the space.
+Artists created beauty with vivid splashes of color adorning surfaces pulling the eye through the grandeur of the space.
 It’s important to note each iteration of the Norte Dame is not a copy and paste, it’s a new creation, a breath of new life.
 Incredibly, the Norte Dame with the largest piece of hand blown stained glass exists in Kentucky, of all places.

 This world is awe-inspiring.
 There is so much to see and take in.
 Feed that creative spark within you.
 Make something awesome.
+Create beauty.
 Your creation, even if it’s small, could inspire someone else to activate their potential.